-I am especially interested in voluntary environmental policies such as subsidies.
-Much of my research focuses on residential energy efficiency and renewable energy subsidy policies.
+I am especially interested in subsidy policies, and my research spans both policy-design and policy-evaluation of subsidies.
+Much of my research focuses on residential energy efficiency and renewable energy subsidy policies; I also study carbon offsets.

 My current working papers are: